bioboy/biosocks2/README.md

 Simple efficient socks5 server

-Edit the settings at the top of the biosocks2.cpp file.
+1. Edit the settings at the top of the biosocks2.cpp file.
-Compile with: g++ biosocks2.cpp -O2 -pthread -o biosocks2
+2. Compile with: g++ biosocks2.cpp -O2 -pthread -o biosocks2
-Run as ./biosocks
+3. Run as ./biosocks

-You can optionally pass -f switch to run in foreground for debugging.
+NOTE: You can optionally pass -f switch to run in foreground for debugging.